abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_4_Memory/Lecture_4.md

 - The name of the string is actually a pointer.

-- typedef is a way to creat a datatype.
+- typedef is a way to create a datatype.

 - *uint8_t*: datatype that comes with c.